devonrambo/nba-roster-builder-v2-server/README.md

 ### Description
 A new iteration of the previous NBA Roster Builder.
-This version uses Spring Boot to host a server that the front end will consume.
+This version uses Spring Boot to host a server that the frontend will consume.

 ### Motivation
 After learning more technologies, I wanted to build a more thourough application implementing the model-view-controller design pattern.